Hunterdon Hospice Youth Art Bereavement Program: Healing Children Through Art

-The Hunterdon Hospice Youth Art Bereavement Program is for children ages kindergarten to 12th grade who have experienced a loss.
-This 12-week series will be held every Thursday beginning January 26th through April 20th from 7:00 p.m. to 8:15 p.m. at the Senior Center at 4 Gaunt Place, Building 1 in Flemington.
+The Hunterdon Hospice Youth Art Bereavement Program is for children ages kindergarten through 12th grade who have experienced the loss of a loved one.
+This 12-week series will be held every Thursday evening beginning February 6th through April 30th from 7:00 p.m. to 8:15 p.m. at the Senior Center, 4 Gauntt Place, Building 1 (off Route 31 S) in Flemington.
 The fee for the program is $75 per family.

 The Hospice Youth Art Bereavement Program is sensitive to the differences of a child’s response to death and loss.
-The creative arts therapy model focuses on teaching children healthy coping skills and how to deal with their grief.
+Children use the creative medium of art to explore and express their grief and focuses on teaching children healthy coping skills in dealing with their grief.
 Since art therapy does not necessarily rely on verbal communication, a child who is shy or not able to articulate their feelings can work through their grief by using art.